Scaffolds

 Safety and Health Programs

-An example fall protection training certificate can be used to document employer's training.
+An example fall protection training certificate (English and Spanish) can be used to document employer's training.
 The fall protection plan for residential construction can be downloaded and customized to fit an individual work setting.
 This example program is based on information found in 29 CFR 1926 Subpart M (Fall protection), in particular 29 CFR 1926.501 and 1926.502.

 Training and Outreach Services